 "We very much want to bring them into our environment and work with them," Little tells CIO UK.
 "We learn from them and they learn from us.
 Sometimes it ends with us getting together commercially, and sometimes we don't, but we still learn from each other.
 We're very much trying to create and nurture that innovative environment.

-"Everyone perceives a bank to be all this legacy stuff, which of course we have to an extent, but the thinking is very much about trying and break the new and how we can move down those more innovative ways of thinking."
+"Everyone perceives a bank to be all this legacy stuff, which of course we have to have to an extent, but the thinking is very much about trying and break the new and how we can move down those more innovative ways of thinking."

 Barclaycard's innovation team is constantly scouting companies that could fit into this environment.